Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Discussion

 During the final stage of our manuscript revision, we became aware of several recent studies that also explore similar idea on QVAFs in KANs \citep{werner2025qukanquantumcircuitborn, wakaura2025enhancedvariationalquantumkolmogorovarnold, wakaura2025adaptivevariationalquantumkolmogorovarnold}.
 These works propose alternative VQC ansatz to serve as activation functions within the KAN framework, aligning with our formulation of QVAFs.
 However, a key distinction lies in the quantum resource requirements of these approaches.
 The aforementioned studies utilize multi-qubit circuits for their VQCs, which presents three major scalability challenges.
 First, the current limitations of quantum hardware, as well as the computational cost of classical quantum simulators, restrict the practical deployment of models with large qubit counts.
 Second, and more fundamentally, scaling up multi-qubit VQCs often leads to the emergence of barren plateaus, regions in the optimization landscape where the gradient vanishes exponentially with system size, making the training of large-scale quantum neural networks exceedingly difficult \citep{mcclean2018barren}.
-Not to mention the fidelity, or error rate, of the two-qubit gate on NISQ devices is still challenging to realize deep circuits \citep{Preskill2018quantumcomputingin, Singh_2024, 42w2-6ccy}, which leads to inscalability of the models.
+Moreover, two-qubit gate fidelities on NISQ devices still make deep entangling circuits difficult to execute reliably \citep{Preskill2018quantumcomputingin, Singh_2024, 42w2-6ccy}, which limits the scalability of multi-qubit QVAF designs.
 These limitations significantly hinder the scalability and practicality of multi-qubit QVAF-based KANs.
 Third, existing models still depend on access to real quantum hardware when scaling up, both during training and inference.
-Such real devices remain scarce and must typically be accessed through remote servers, introducing latency that is particularly detrimental for real-time tasks.
+Such devices remain scarce and must typically be accessed through remote servers, introducing latency that is particularly detrimental for real-time tasks.
 In contrast, our proposed architecture, QKAN, employs only single-qubit data re-uploading circuits for its VAFs.
 These circuits are lightweight and efficient enough to be simulated on classical quantum simulators, thereby removing the reliance on real quantum devices during inference.
-This design not only enables efficient implementation on near-term quantum devices but also mitigates the risk of barren plateaus, providing a more scalable and robust path toward quantum-enhanced machine learning.
+This single-qubit design supports direct execution on near-term quantum devices for inference validation, while keeping classical simulation as the preferred practical, scalable, and robust route for quantum-inspired learning.